marbetschar/termux/README.md

     rm -f termux-install.sh
 ```

-**IMPORTANT:** Restart Termux to complete the setup!
+**:warning: IMPORTANT:** Restart Termux to complete the setup!
 Otherwise you might experience `git-sync: command not found` or similar errors

 ## Usage of `git-sync`